-1.5 Action based on evidence, rather than on the mistaken views of many doctors, immunologists, etc.
+Action based on evidence, not on the mistaken views of many doctors, immunologists etc.

 The Secretary of State for Health and Social Care has asked the newly established OHID to solicit evidence from the public regarding improvements to the vitamin D status of people in England.